msf/msf.github.io/blogpost-improving-dune-API.md

 Consider Joan, a developer who wants to create a mobile app that visualizes Wallet Balances.
 Her app allows users to follow their wallet activities over time through infographics.
 For Joan’s app to be viable, it must be inexpensive to make multiple requests to DuneAPI for each user.

-This example underscores the importance of thinking from the users’ perspective and visualizing the functionalities they need.
-It’s not just about a single feature but how different features can work together.

 **Holistic Approach to API Development**